 Throughout the showground, you’ll find various stalls and shops selling artisan items for your home and garden.

-You can head over to the RHS’s website to find out more about what vendors are featured at the show this year.
+You can head to the RHS website to find out more about what vendors are featured at the show this year.

-You can find out a little more about the sanctuary gardens on display this year on the RHS’s website.
+You can find out a little more about the Floral Art this year on the RHS website.

 7. You can learn about the latest discoveries in horticultural sciences

-This year, in the Great Pavillion, you’ll find The Discovery Zone.
+This year, in the Great Pavilion, you’ll find The Discovery Zone.
 Here, you can explore interactive displays and delve into the many interesting advances in the field of horticulture.
-There are particular focuses on issues like how plants and gardening can help to combat climate change and improve mental health.
+There is a particular focus on issues like how plants and gardening can help combat climate change and improve mental health.

-To get an idea of what sorts of things to expect, check out what was featured in The Discovery Zone last year on the RHS’s website.
+To get an idea of what sorts of things to expect, check out what was featured in The Discovery Zone last year on the RHS website.

 8. You can listen to some show-stopping music

-Running from 5:30pm to 10pm, Chelsea Late will feature a range of activities and productions that aren’t available during the day – one of the most exciting of which will be a live performance from The Aston Band.
+Running from 5:30pm to 10pm, Chelsea Late will feature a range of activities and productions that aren’t available during the day – one of the most exciting of which will be Sara Cox Power Wower, featuring timeless pop, RnB and dance hits for a celebration of feel-good music.
+You can find this at the Ranelagh Gardens at 8pm sharp!

 One of the most compelling reasons to attend the Chelsea Flower Show this year – even if you’re a seasoned veteran of the event – is that there are lots of firsts planned.
-For example, the RHS is inviting 100 children from London schools to attend the inaugural Children’s Picnic on Monday 22nd, to help encourage kids to get involved with gardening.
+For example, for the first time ever, seagrass – our only native ocean flowering plant – will feature at this year’s show.

 Final thoughts…